maltsevvv/rnspi-install/install for Raspbian Buster.md

-##Manual Install IF You using Raspbian Buster Kodi 18
+## INSTAKK IF You using Raspbian Buster Kodi 18

 Edit /boot/config.txt